nazmiprinter/ny_rubiks/README.md

 # ny_rubiks
-Maya script to have a funtional Rubik's Cube rig
+Maya tool to have a funtional Rubik's Cube rig

 Paste the .py file to your "Users*\Documents\maya*\scripts" folder.
 Open the example scene and run the python script below: